IndiePython/nodezator-sdd/README.md

 ## Overview

-This [software design document](https://en.wikipedia.org/wiki/Software_design_description) was created to help manage the development of Nodezator for both its maintainer (me, Kennedy R. S. Guerra) and other developers who desire to contribute code to the project.
+This [software design document](https://en.wikipedia.org/wiki/Software_design_description) was created to help manage the development of Nodezator ([GitHub repo](https://github.com/IndiePython/nodezator) | [website](https://nodezator.com)) for both its maintainer (me, Kennedy R. S. Guerra) and other developers who desire to contribute code to the project.
 It aims to do that by offering detailed information on Nodezator's design, including its definition, goals, current and planned features/behaviour and also brief analyses of alternative software that offer further insight into design decisions made for Nodezator.

 ## Stakeholders